HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 ## Fragment length estimation

-This may be skipped for paired-end sequenced samples.
+This is primarily for *single-end analysis only*.

 Single-end sequenced samples should be empirically checked for fragment length.
 There are two ways to determine this: using Macs2 `predictd` function and BioToolBox